 Researchers also found that patients who experience more pain in general are more likely to report feeling the effects of bad weather.

-If you are one of these patients, dress warmly and keep your thermostat up.
+If you feel bad weather “in your bones”, dress warmly and keep your thermostat up.
 If you get really chilled, a hot bath can warm you up quickly.
 Also, be sure to keep moving, preferably in a warm area.
 Time spent walking in a mall or on a treadmill takes extra planning, but exercise is one way to help control the pain of arthritis.
 Lastly, take heart.
 Winter doesn’t last forever.